How To Make Basil Pesto Without Cheese (Dairy-Free Recipe)

 Step 2: Process the fresh basil leaves

-The key to making pesto in a food processor is to avoid over-processing.
+The key to making classic pesto in a food processor is to avoid over-processing.
 The heat generated by the motor, along with oxidation from over-chopping, can cause the basil to turn brown.

 Step 3: Mix the basil pesto